loga4m/simulOS/filesystem/README.md

     Calls: getCurrentTime() to initialize created_at member variable
     Does: if parent is existent, calls parent's addChildObject member function to bind itself to its parent
     WARNING: Do not pass nullptr for parent!
 This is only allowed for internal root directory set up

+# nameValidator(name: string) static bool
+    |
+    ---> validates names in creation and renaming
+    Does not permit dots and slashes in file names
+    You can find all disallowed characters in the implementation file
+    @returns true --> on success false --> if name fails to meet requreiements

 + ~FileSystemObject(): virtual --> deletes root_dir